vernak2539/words-byvernacchia/src/content/blog/2023/12/optimising-ci-cd-processes.md

 After these optimisations were implemented, we saw around a 50% reduction.
 More can be done to reduce this number outside the CI/CD process.

-Please note, I'm not saying that all the reduction is attributed to these optimisations, but after gathering qualitative feedback from myself (so unbiased) and the teams I work with, I can say they were definitely helpful!
+🚨 I'm not saying that all the reduction is attributed to these optimisations, but after gathering qualitative feedback from myself (so unbiased) and the teams I work with, I can say they were definitely helpful!

 ## Let's get on the same page!